There are a few ways to add child nodes to a Linksys Mesh network with a Linksys router that supports the new Linksys Now web interface.

 5. Click on Menu, then click on Setup a New Product in the My Network tile.

 You can also go to Instant-Topology > Instant-Actions on the parent router, and then click on Instant Pair.
-The node will begin to flash a white light and scan for unconfigured nodes; no setup wizard is required.
+The node will begin to flash a white light and scan for unconfigured nodes.

 6. Make sure your new child node has a solid blue light.
 Click Next.